 set sx= ;; set sy=

-To draw any number of boxes on the 'terminal' screen in the current 'standard' console text colour, you can use an in-built grub4dos function:
+To draw any number of boxes on the 'terminal' screen (not the menu screen) in the current 'standard' console text colour, you can use a built-in grub4dos function:

 #rectangle (x y w h border_width)